ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_16-automatic-device-management.md

 1. Review the contents of the Terminal pane.

-    You should see the following output in the terminal (where "mydevice" is the device ID you used when creating the device identity):
+    You should see the following output in the terminal:

     ``` bash
-        mydevice: Device booted
+        sensor-th-0155: Device booted
-        mydevice: Current firmware version: 1.0.0
+        sensor-th-0155: Current firmware version: 1.0.0
     ```

 #### Task 2: Create the device management configuration